[Ord. No. 5220 §3 (Exh. A §§1 — 2), 9-8-2011; Ord. No. 5309 §1, 6-24-2013; Ord. No. 5359 §1, 3-24-2014]

 Notice Of Intent To Attend By Videoconference.
-In order to allow for any necessary technical arrangements, an elected official intending to attend a meeting by videoconference shall exert best efforts to notify the City Clerk at least twenty-four (24) hours in advance of the posted starting time of the meeting.
+In order to allow for any necessary technical arrangements, an official intending to attend a meeting by videoconference shall exert best efforts to notify the City Clerk at least twenty-four (24) hours in advance of the posted starting time of the meeting.
 However, this provision shall be deemed waived if the City is reasonably able to make the necessary arrangements on shorter notice.
 In the event of limited capacity, videoconference communications shall be established for officials in the order in which they provided notice of intent to attend in such manner.
-Notwithstanding any such notice, unless otherwise determined by the Mayor and Council, a meeting shall proceed on schedule regardless of any failure to establish videoconference communications.
+Notwithstanding any such notice, unless otherwise determined by the public body, a meeting shall proceed on schedule regardless of any failure to establish videoconference communications.

 Closed Meetings.
-In a meeting where an elected official is participating via videoconferencing and the meeting goes into a closed session, all provisions of Missouri law and City ordinances relating to closed sessions shall apply.
-Upon the Council's vote to close the meeting, it shall move to a closed room with videoconference capability or all members of the general public shall leave the equipped public meeting room.
-Likewise, an elected official participating via videoconferencing should ensure and confirm for the minutes, and unless otherwise stated it shall be presumed, that there are no unauthorized persons present at his/her location to see, hear, or otherwise communicate during the closed session.
+In a meeting where an official is participating via videoconferencing and the meeting goes into a closed session, all provisions of Missouri law and City ordinances relating to closed sessions shall apply.
+Upon the vote to close the meeting, the body shall move to a closed room with videoconference capability or all members of the general public shall leave the equipped public meeting room.
+Likewise, an official participating via videoconferencing should ensure and confirm for the minutes, and unless otherwise stated it shall be presumed, that there are no unauthorized persons present at his/her location to see, hear, or otherwise communicate during the closed session.

 Minutes.
 In any open or in closed session, the minutes taken should reflect the officials participating via videoconference or other electronic means, the officials in physical attendance, and officials, if any, absent.